Where Do Occupational Therapists Work?

 7. Workplaces

 Occupational therapy also plays a key role in promoting success in the workplace.
-OTs and OTAs can help by improving the communication, accommodations and overall fit between the individual, the job tasks and the environment.
+OTs and OTAs can help in this setting by working with employers and employees to improve the communication, explore possible accommodations and overall fit between the individual, the job tasks and the environment.

 They can also help adults and teens who have developmental and intellectual disabilities prepare for work and enter the workforce.

 OTAs are a crucial component within the healthcare industry.
-If you enjoy helping others, want a fast-paced career that doesn’t get boring, and are looking to begin a career in healthcare, the OTA program at St. Kate’s might be right for you.
+If you enjoy helping others, want a fast-paced career, and are looking to begin a career in healthcare, the OTA program at St. Kate’s might be right for you.

-Interested in finding out how you can pursue an exciting career as an occupational therapy assistant?
-With three start dates each year and spots available now, you can start working toward becoming an OTA sooner than you might think.
+Now that you have answered, “where do occupational therapists work?” are you interested in finding out how you can pursue an exciting career as an occupational therapy assistant?
+With three start dates each year, you can start working toward becoming an OTA sooner than you might think.

-Call us at 877.223.2677 or request that an admissions counselor reach out to you to learn more about our Online OTA program.
+Contact us today, and an admissions counselor will reach out to discuss our Online OTA program.